-I received formal training in dyslexia while earning my graduate teaching degree, in classes such as teaching students with learning disorders (grade: A), and through my student teaching internship in a special education resource room (grade: A).
+I received formal training in dyslexia while earning my graduate teaching degree, in classes such as Teaching Students with Learning Disorders (grade: A), and through my student teaching internship in a special education resource room (grade: A).
 I built more knowledge about dyslexia and effective interventions through many trainings and conferences on dyslexia that I attended while managing and teaching at an accredited one-on-one school in WA state (Dartmoor School) that specializes in reading disability, and through extensive self-study.
+In fall of 2014, I added to my knowledge by completing a 45-hour training in the Orton-Gillingham method of teaching students with dyslexia, and I am currently working towards certification in that method.
 But I have learned the most about the condition and how to manage it from the dozens of families and individuals with dyslexia with whom I have had the pleasure to work closely over the past 15 years.
 Each child is different, and each child with dyslexia is different, but I am confident that I have the skills and resources to help.

 I am a licensed elementary-school teacher in Washington State (K-8) and Massachusetts (1-6).
 I also hold National Certification from the National Board for Professional Teaching Standards in the area of English Language Arts: Early/Middle Childhood (K-6).
 I ran elementary classrooms full-time for five years, and I was a finalist for the Highline School District (WA) Teacher of the Year award for 2008-2009.
 I have also gained experience in teaching elementary-age children through teaching summer school, running an after-school program, and tutoring dozens of elementary-school students one-on-one in private and public settings.

 I first became fluent in Spanish while living in Argentina as a child.
 I strengthened my skills by taking classes and studying in Spain while in college.
 Since then, I have deepened my knowledge further through working in jobs where Spanish has been critical to my duties, such as running elementary ELL classes in high-immigrant areas where I communicated with parents in Spanish, wrote Spanish report cards, and interpreted and translated documents for colleagues.
 As for teaching the language to others, I taught high-school Spanish full-time for two years, and I've tutored Spanish privately for several years.
+I have a license to teach Spanish in the state of Massachusetts.
 I have had a great time over the years helping others learn Spanish, and I welcome the opportunity to help new students to build this fun and useful skill.